top of page

 (The play button may need to be tapped twice.)

-In 1882, William Riedlin acquired an interest in the property with John Meyer, and began operating under the proprietorship of Meyer & Riedlin in 1884.
+In 1882, William Riedlin acquired an interest in the brewery with John Meyer, and began operating under the proprietorship of Meyer & Riedlin in 1884.
 (See the photo of the workers.)
 Besides the Original Brewery building (A), the property had two ice ponds, ice houses, lager cellars, sheds and other buildings.
 (The ponds are indicated by the map, and the buildings identified by letters are on the postcard shown further below.)